Kevin-yyuan/predictive_maintenance/README.md

 -   `data_generation.py`: A Python script to generate the synthetic dataset for this project.
 -   `predictive_maintenance_fixed.ipynb`: A Jupyter notebook that contains the complete analysis, from data loading and EDA to model training and prediction.
 -   `sample_data/`: A directory containing the generated CSV files.
--   `predictive_maintenance.py`: A python script with all the code from the notebook.

 ## Getting Started